How to Choose Medicare Advantage Plans in Ct 2019

 So What Do Medicare Advantage Plans in Ct Cost the Connecticut Medicare Consumer?

 These plans vary in cost by insurance company in ct to insurance company.
-There are really about 4 or 5 major companies that can offer these medicare advantage plans in Connecticut.
-Guess what some plans cost $0 premium per month.
+There are really about 5 or 6 major companies that can offer these medicare advantage plans in Connecticut.
+Guess what- some plans cost $0 premium per month.
 Yes you read that right folks.
 Some plans are no premium per month.
-Most people ask me in astonishment at meetings- “how can these plans be free?”
+Most people ask me in astonishment at meetings- “how can these plans be free are these phony plans?”
 They are not actually free folks.
-First off you have to remember that tax payers have paid into the medicare and social security all their lives, so really this is a plan that has been paid for years in advance of retirement.
-The government pays a subsidy to insurance companies for each person that enrolls in these type of plans.
+First off you have to remember that tax payers have paid into the medicare and social security all their lives, so really this is a plan that has been paid for years in advance of retirement some people refer to Medicare as entitlement.
+The bipartisan government pays a subsidy to insurance companies for each person that enrolls in these type of plans and is estimated the costs are in the trillion of dollars.
 The insurance company is responsible to manage this pool of money to pay claims for each person that enrolls in this type of plan from year to year.
 Insurance companies have been pretty good at managing claims and working with their networks of doctors and hospitals over the years.
 These types of plans have been shown to save tax payers and the government millions of dollars, so it all seems to come out in the wash so to speak.
 Now with the $0 premium plans there is a higher cost sharing among the insurance company and the enrollee.
 So some people like to take a look at the premium plans.
 For example some companies offer a $29 dollar a month plan.
 Some offer a $66 dollar a month plan and some offer a $100 dollar a month plan or even higher.
 Usually the more premium you pay, the less your co-pays will be for certain services and doctors.
 It all really depends on how much you utilize doctors, would really depend upon what type of plan you should enroll in.
 Again you really need to sit down and evaluate what plan and company may be best for your particular situation.

 So What Are Downsides of Medicare Advantage Plans in Ct